Ash Kane: Storylines

 Ash arrives during Freshers Week at the HCC, where she meets Will Savage (James Atherton).
 They make friends and she accompanies him back to his new student accommodation.
 She meets his roommates Annalise Appleton (Tamaryn Payne), Rob Edwards (David Atkins), Barney Harper-McBride (Tom Scurr) and Scott Sabeka (Calvin Denba).
-She goes out drinking with them and Ash and Rob do dares in the SU Bar, she strips and takes her bra off in front of the crowd.
+She goes out drinking with them and when Ash and Rob do dares in the SU Bar, she strips and takes her bra off in front of the crowd.
 The next morning Ash is upset with her behaviour, however, she carries on partying for the rest of the week with her new friends.
 She starts spending time with Will, which makes his girlfriend Theresa McQueen (Jorgie Porter) jealous.
 She also clashes with Annalise over her behaviour and rapport with Rob.
 Ash is forced to admit she still lives at home with her family and her brother, Callum Kane (Laurie Duncan), disapproves of her wild behaviour.
 Ash later goes out drinking with Annalise, where she decides she can find herself a one-night stand.
 She chooses Riley Costello (Rob Norbury), who has just discovered that his fiancé Mercedes Fisher (Jennifer Metcalfe) has been having an affair with his father Carl Costello (Paul Opacic) on their wedding day.
 She has sex with Riley in the toilets and is horrible to him when he regrets it.
 Ash later moves in with her friends.
 Ash starts to resent Will's behaviour when he starts to hang around with his rugby teammates.